Is My Website Traffic Real or Bots? (2026 Data)

 Based on Clickport internal data (median 20% across all sites), Pixalate 2024 IVT benchmarks, and Statcounter mobile share.
 Directional only.

-Treat the output as a thinking tool, not a verdict.
-The actual share on your site depends on your content, your SEO visibility, whether you're being actively scraped, and your audience composition.
+Treat the output as a way to think, not a verdict.
+The real share on your site comes down to your content, how visible you are in search, whether someone's actively scraping you, and who your audience is.

 What actually works: multi-layer detection

-No single detection layer catches every bot.
-The approach that works is stacking layers so each one catches what the others miss.
+No single layer catches every bot.
+The thing that works is stacking layers, so each one mops up what the layer before it let through.

 UA matching.
-Catches declared bots (Googlebot, Applebot, YandexBot).
-Matches substring patterns against the IAB list or an open-source alternative like isbot.
-Fails against any bot that spoofs a Chrome or Firefox UA.
-This is what GA4 does, and it's table stakes.
+Catches declared bots like Googlebot, Applebot, YandexBot by matching substrings against the IAB list or a free alternative like isbot.
+It fails the moment a bot spoofs a Chrome or Firefox UA.
+This is the whole of what GA4 does, and it's the floor, not the ceiling.

 IP and ASN reputation.
-Catches bots running from cloud providers (AWS, GCP, Tencent Cloud, ColoCrossing).
-Maintains lists of known-bad IPs and entire datacenter CIDR ranges.
-Fails against residential proxy networks that route bot traffic through real consumer ISPs.
-OWASP explicitly notes IP reputation "should not be used as the sole or primary defense."
+Catches bots running out of cloud providers like AWS, GCP, Tencent Cloud, and ColoCrossing by keeping lists of known-bad IPs and whole datacenter CIDR ranges.
+It fails against residential proxy networks that route bot traffic through real consumer ISPs.
+OWASP says it straight: IP reputation "should not be used as the sole or primary defense."

 Browser fingerprinting.
-Catches headless Chrome and automation frameworks via signals the browser reveals: GPU renderer string, TLS handshake hash (JA3/JA4), canvas fingerprints, missing or inconsistent headers.
-Cloudflare's JS Detection Engine is public documentation of this approach.
-Fails against patched anti-detect browsers (Linken Sphere, Multilogin) that spoof realistic GPU strings.
+Catches headless Chrome and automation frameworks through what the browser gives away: the GPU renderer string, the TLS handshake hash (JA3/JA4), canvas fingerprints, headers that are missing or don't line up.
+Cloudflare's JS Detection Engine documents this approach in public.
+It fails against patched anti-detect browsers like Linken Sphere and Multilogin that fake convincing GPU strings.

 Behavioral analysis.
-Catches bots via interaction patterns humans don't produce.
-Request cadence, mouse movement entropy, scroll velocity, time-between-events.
-Cloudflare's Anomaly Detection is user-agent-agnostic and scores each request against a domain's traffic baseline.
-Fails against slow bots that deliberately mimic human timing (one request per 30 seconds, with jitter).
+Catches bots by the interaction patterns no person produces: request cadence, the randomness of mouse movement, scroll velocity, the gap between events.
+Cloudflare's Anomaly Detection ignores the user-agent entirely and scores each request against a domain's normal traffic.
+It fails against slow bots that mimic human timing on purpose, one request every 30 seconds with a bit of jitter thrown in.

 DETECTION LAYERS AND WHAT EACH MISSES